hackoregon/data-science-pet-containers/README.md

     using the same tools we’ll use for deployment as much as possible.
 -   Deliver advanced open source technologies to Windows and MacOS desktops and laptops.
-While there are “native” installers for most of these tools, some are readily available for and only heavily tested on Linux.
+While there are “native” installers for most of these tools, some are readily available for and only extensively tested on Linux.
 -   Isolation: for the most part, software running in containers is contained.
 It interacts with the desktop / laptop user through